Sec0gh/Damn-Vulnerable-Blog/README.md

 It provides common blogging features such as user registration, login, posting, commenting, changing passwords, and file uploads, but all implemented in insecure ways on purpose.

+DVB is intentionally vulnerable to give you a hands-on learning experience in security testing.
+You can safely experiment with its flaws and study the source code to understand how vulnerabilities arise.

 ⚠️ **Disclaimer:**
 - This project is for **educational and testing purposes only**.
 -  I don't take any responsibility for misuse.